calcom/cal.com/PR_TODO.md

   - [x] Verify that user settings are disabled
   - [x] Verify that when no calendars, then there are no connected calendars settings shown.
 - eventtype/advanced - Team Event Type
-  - [ ] Verify that calendar settings aren't shown and no skeleton loader is shown
+  - [x] Verify that calendar settings aren't shown and no skeleton loader is shown
 - Troubleshooter:
   - [x] Verify that troubleshooter shows correct events
 - Edge cases:
-  - Verify ensureThatCalendarIsEnabledForConflictCheck works as expected
+  - [ ] Verify ensureThatCalendarIsEnabledForConflictCheck works as expected
+- API V1:
+  - [x] Verify endpoints
+    - [x] GET /api/v1/selected-calendars - Ensured only user-level records are fetched
+    - [x] DELETE /api/v1/selected-calendars/:id - Ensured only one record is deleted
+    - [x] GET /api/v1/selected-calendars/:id - Works
+    - [x] POST /api/v1/selected-calendars - Ensured no duplicates
+    - [x] Patch /api/v1/selected-calendars/:id - Fixed that returned response is valid
+  - [x] Ensure that the response payload doesn't change - Only eventTypeId is shown which is fine
+- API V2:
+  - [ ] Verify endpoints
+- Calendar Cache:

 - Why do we need to use `Suspense` in `CalendarListContainer` now?
 Compare with main.
 We were earling also using useSuspense:true but it was working fine